mel182/SpringbootJwtSecureAPi/README.md

 Ones this project is up and running you can acccess the API documentation through *https://127.0.0.1:3000/swagger-ui.html#/User*.
 This is the default configuration, in case the IP address or port number is modified, please adjust the the IP Address and port number to access the API documentation.<br/>
 As an additional tool you can use [Postman](https://www.getpostman.com/) to call the API's.<br/>

+## Credentials
+In this example use the following credentials for the root user:

 ## Testing

 The project includes some unit test cases and to conduct the integration test, please download and run [Secure API Integration Test](https://github.com/mel182/secure_api_integration_test)